nBlocksStudioApps/20D_radio_simulator/readme.md

 # 20D_radio_simulator

 Testing for Node simulatedRadio.
-The serial output for both Designs, with and without SimulatedRadio has to be the same
+The serial output for both Designs, with and without SimulatedRadio has to be the same.
+The firmware repo is [here](https://github.com/nBlocksStudioApps/20D_radio_simulator_firmware)

 ----